WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/WifiDAQE3AOD/Tutorial/README.md

 ## Troubleshooting

-For any technical support, please register new [issue](https://github.com/WPC-Systems-Ltd/WPC_Python_driver_release/issues) on GitHub.
+For technical support, please register a new [issue](https://github.com/WPC-Systems-Ltd/WPC_Python_driver_release/issues) on GitHub.